Sheriff Joe Arpaio: Lawbreaker Or Hero?

 Frequently asked questions

-Joe Arpaio, the former sheriff of Maricopa County, Arizona, was convicted of criminal contempt of court in 2017 for violating court orders to stop his office's racial profiling of Latinos.
-He was pardoned by President Donald Trump later that year.
+Joe Arpaio, the former sheriff of Maricopa County, Arizona, was found guilty of criminal contempt for ignoring a judge's order to stop racially profiling Latinos during patrols.

 Written by